 - Lightly dust flour onto work surface.
 Divide dough in half.
 Working with one batch at a time, shape dough into 3/4 inch thick circle.
 Cut into 8 wedges.
 Lay on baking sheet lined with parchment paper.
 Repeat with other dough.

 - Brush tops of scones with buttermilk and sprinkle with brown sugar.
 Bake for 15-20 minutes or until golden brown.
 Serve warm.

 With this basic buttermilk scone recipe you can make almost any variation.
 Other options include dried currants, blueberry rosemary, cheddar, figs, blackberry, etc. Use the ingredients you have in your kitchen or whatever fruits are in season.

 When adding fruits such as strawberries, make sure not to add too much or else the scones will become soggy.
 I brushed the tops with buttermilk and sprinkled a good amount of sugar on top.
-The scones themselves don’t have any sugar in the dough.
 Sprinkle sugar on top for a slightly sweeter pastry or omit it for savory ones.

 The scones do not rise much when baking so make sure not to roll the dough out too thin.
 I used my hands to mold the shape since some of the reviews of the recipe mentioned that it was difficult to roll out.

 Bake until the tops become golden brown and serve slightly warm.
 These strawberry basil buttermilk scones are incredible, especially when fresh.
 The scones are delightfully moist and light with just slight sweetness from the sugared tops.
 The strawberries and basil add freshness to the pastry and make them look as good as they taste.
 Hands down, the best scone I ever had!